pfmojo84/five-day-forecast/README.md

     THEN I am again presented with current and future conditions for that city<p>

 Project Plan:<br>
     To create a five-day forecast app, I will use the example included in the challenge materials as a wireframe for the web app. <br> The design will include a header or hero section with the weather dashboard.
-There will be a side panel or menu for the user to input their city.<br> Using JS and the OpenWeather API, the data will return lat and lon coordinates from the location input (in local storage).Using the geocoding coordiantes, a function will then fetch the weather details for the city.
-This information will then post to the innerHTML.<br> An object with the city data will be updated in local storage an a button will be created that will allow users to easily obtain weather details for cities in the search history.<p>
+There will be a side panel or menu for the user to input their city.<br> Using JS and the OpenWeather API, the data will return lat and lon coordinates from the location input.
+Using the geocoding coordiantes, a function will then fetch the weather details for the city.
+This information will then post to the innerHTML.<br> An object with the city data will be updated in local storage and a button will be created that will allow users to easily obtain weather details for cities in the search history.<p>

 Resources:<br>
 OpenWeatherMap API - Geocoding and 5-day/3-hour Forecast<br>